Menu

 Price: £275 (Deposit: £100)

-Note: Students are also expected to pay a material cost of approximately £25
+Students are also expected to pay a material cost of approximately £25

 Book Now - From £100.00

-Wood Carving Saturday – Autumn 2023
+Wood Carving Saturday – Winter 2024

-Every OTHER Saturday from 9:30 to 16:30 (except during school holidays) - 16 September to 11 November
+Every OTHER Saturday from 9:30 to 16:30 (except during school holidays) - 27 January to 13 April

 Beginner students will learn the craft of Wood Carving using traditional tools through a couple of challenging exercises, talks and demonstrations.
 Those new to Wood Carving will learn all the basics and will develop the basic skills to successfully carve objects in wood.
 They will develop an understanding of wood, how to use the basic tools, then how to conceptualise a final Wood Carving goal and how to reach that goal.
 More advanced students will continue to improve their skills by carving more advanced pieces with careful guidance from the tutor.